Cochlear Implant Surgery in Malaysia

 How Do Cochlear Implants Work?

-Cochlear Implants for Adults
+Benefits of Cochlear Implants

 CI for children works similarly to CI for adults.
 The implant is surgically placed beneath the skin, while the speech processor is worn behind the ear or on the body.
 Children who receive a CI may need ongoing support and therapy to help them adjust to their new hearing and develop their speech and language skills.